 One hundred years ago, author Margery Williams wrote the children’s book The Velveteen Rabbit.
 In the story, the main character, a young boy, gets sick and to decontaminate his room, all his books and toys, including the velveteen rabbit, need to be burned.
 What illness did he contract?
 Scarlet fever.

-“Before antibiotics were available, scarlet fever used to be a dreaded disease and was a leading cause of death in children,” said Nathan Price, MD, a pediatric infectious disease specialist at Banner Health in Tucson, AZ.
+“Before antibiotics were available, scarlet fever used to be a dreaded disease and was a leading cause of death in children,” said Nathan Price, MD, a pediatric infectious disease specialist with Banner Children's.
 Fortunately today, scarlet fever isn’t as dangerous as it once was, and we no longer need to destroy everything a child owns to keep it from spreading.

 Dr. Price filled us in on some of the details about this disease.